studio42gmbh/dl/README.md

 This allows you to easily make sure that just validated and consistent data enters your application.
 The possibilities range much further than any JSON schema can provide.

+Have a great day!

+Benjamin

 > "Look up to the stars not down on your feet.
 Be curious!" _Stephen Hawking 1942 - 2018_

-Have a great day!

-Benjamin Schiller

 ## Simple Example